davidar/peruse/test/md/table-style-attributes.md

 > **[Makali] wrote:**
 >
+> *Whenever a programmer thinks, “Hey, skins, what a cool idea”, their computer’s speakers should create some sort of cock-shaped soundwave and plunge it repeatedly through their skulls.*
+>
 > I am fully in support of this proposed audio-cock technology.
 >
 > **Various people wrote:**
+>
+> *You shouldn’t even bother compiling the GUI into mplayer!*
 >
 > So I should solve the problem of \`\`crappy GUI’‘by replacing it with \`\`no GUI at all?’’
 I should use the program only from the command line, or by memorizing magic keystrokes?
 Awesome idea.
 >